California governor expected to announce restrictions on flavored e-cigarettes

-LOS ANGELES (Reuters) - California Governor Gavin Newsom was expected on Monday to announce restrictions on flavored e-cigarettes in response to a recent nationwide spate of sometimes deadly lung illnesses that U.S. health officials have linked to vaping.
+LOS ANGELES, Sept 16 (Reuters) - California Governor Gavin Newsom was expected on Monday to announce restrictions on flavored e-cigarettes in response to a recent nationwide spate of sometimes deadly lung illnesses that U.S. health officials have linked to vaping.

 The expected move by the governor of the most populous U.S. state comes a day after New York Governor Andrew Cuomo said his state’s health commissioner will formally ban flavored e-cigarettes besides tobacco and menthol at an emergency meeting later this week.